edisedis777/PowerBI-Pitfalls/README.md

 ## Pitfall 5: Inadequate Testing
 **Explanation**
-- Failing to validate calculations can lead to errors, especially with edge cases or filters.
+- Failing to validate calculations can lead to errors, especially with edge cases or filters!

 ### Example: Validating Average Sales
 ** Wrong Way:** Using Total Sales divided by total customers without checking for sales activity.